ChrisKotsis/zorro-docs-mirror/zorro-docs-output/docs/013_Asset_Account_Lists.md

 **AssetsFix.csv** - The default asset list when no different list is specified in the script; determines the assets initially available in the scrollbox.
 Based on an Oanda™ 100:1 USD account with lot size 1000.

-**AssetsCur.csv** - 35 currency pairs including all pairs of the 7 major currencies EUR, USD, AUD, GBP, CHF, NZD, CAD.
+**AssetsForex.csv** - 35 currency pairs including all pairs of the 7 major currencies EUR, USD, AUD, GBP, CHF, NZD, CAD.
 For trading with a multitude of currencies.
-Based on a 100:1 EUR account.
+Based on a typical Forex account with 100:1 leverage and with commission included in spread.

 **AssetsFUT.csv** - 20 frequently used futures contracts of currencies, commodities, and indexes.
 Adapt the symbols to the expiration date of the desired contract.